ServerMod/MultiAdmin/README.md

 The latest release can be found here: [Release link](https://github.com/Grover-c13/MultiAdmin/releases/latest)

 ## Features:
-- Fixes as many null reference errors as i can find, making your log files smaller.
+- Fixes as many null reference errors as I can find, making your log files smaller.
 - Dynamic server names with player count etc.
 - Increasing the player count.
 - Disabling of SCPs